sjpt/metaballsWebgl/README.md

     loops: 1,           // number of repititions of loop to apply each render cycle
     trivmarch: false,   // true for trivial version of marching cubes pass, performance test to estimate overheads
     xnum: 100, ynum: undefined, znum: undefined,     // numbers for voxel boundary count (ynum and znum default to xnum)
-    yinz: 0             // manual override value used to split y in 3d/2d lookup, needed where xnum*ynum > maxtexsize
+    yinz: 0,            // manual override value used to split y in 3d/2d lookup, needed where xnum*ynum > maxtexsize
+    threeShader: true   // true to use customized three shader, false for trivial shading
 ```
 ## algorithm
 metaballsWebgl has been derived from standard marching cubes, with several optimizations.
 The optimizations are mainly designed to mitigate the inherent inefficiencies of GPU coding in Webgl.